WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 7. Tap in the Name field and type the book name with the leading identification number.
 You may use the language’s name for the folder if the identifying number is there (such as 42-Markos for Spanish).

-    See the list of biblical book identification codes – 2-digit number and 3-letter.
+    (see table entitled “Global Standard Nomenclature for Books in the Bible”  below – 2-digit number and 3-letter.
 For example, the 2nd New Testament book for the Spanish Bible would be 42-MRK (or 42-Markos if you use the Spanish name with the leading identification code).

 8. Tap Create Folder.
 The new folder is created and opened.